qbleuse/AWS-SAMUEL/Documentation/Walkthrough/AWSOSS.md

 }
 ```

+> [!NOTE]
-Note that the factory is newed and deleted, meaning it is not part of the Garbage Collection.
+> the factory is newed and deleted, meaning it is not part of the Garbage Collection.

 Otherwise, I think it is pretty straightforward ; creating the OSS, initializing it, and registering it if it succeeded.